Arakan Nature Lodge, a comprehensive review

 Located 120km south of Ngapali, you’ll find Arakan Nature Lodge, Myanmar’s first true eco resort and the creation of Ueli Morgenthaler, a former palliative care nurse and massage therapist.
 Keen to give back to a country he first visited back in 1983, the purpose of this refreshing venture is more for the love of people, nature, health and sustainability than it will ever be for profit.
 Arakan Lodge’s following four main principles are testament to this.

-Ueli Morgenthaler, a former palliative care nurse and the genius behind Arakan Nature Lodge
+Ueli Morgenthaler, a former palliative care nurse and the genius behind Arakan Nature Lodge.

 1) Run on green technology and practise: This will involve the use of solar power one hundred percent of the time, green water management, eco-dry composting toilets and garbage / grey water recycling.